 Does registering for a Disney race get me into the parks?

-Other than while you’re actually running the race, no. If the race course takes you through the park you don’t have to pay any extra, but of course none of the attractions will be open (not like you’d have time to stop, anyway!).
-If you’re around before or after the race you’ll have to buy your own park tickets, though Disney does sometimes offer discounted tickets for those registered for a race.
+Other than while you’re actually running the race, no. If the race course takes you through the park you don’t have to pay any extra, but of course it’s usually before the park opens (the full marathon being an exception!).
+If you’re around before or after the race you’ll have to buy your own park tickets.

 Is it mostly women who do Disney races?